mebigfatguy/hashshmash/README.md

 When compiling the aspectjtools.jar should be in ant/lib

-Then delete your original jar ${build.dir}/${your_jar_name}.jar and just use ${build.dir}/${your_jar_name}_aj.jar
+Then delete your original jar ${build.dir}/${your_jar_name}.jar and just use ${build.dir}/${your_jar_name}_aj.jar You will need to include aspectj.jar and hashshmash.jar in your classpath when running your application.

 The aspect will generate a file in ${user.home}/.hashshmash with allocation information in the form